-Under new legislation all employees with 250+ employees must now report on statutory calculation showing the size of their GPG.
+Under legislation all employers with 250+ employees must now report on statutory calculation showing the size of their GPG.

-We have to report on 6 specific calculations namely;
+We must report on 6 specific calculations namely;

-4. Average bonus gender pay gap as a median average
+- Average bonus gender pay gap median average

 In addition to this the GPG reporting specifies the date on which the information is to be captured – which is known as the snapshot date (5th April).